rizfn/Self-Organized-Soil/src/single_species_RW/readme.md

 Every time step:

-* select a bacteria, and move it to an adjacent location, leaving behind vacant space
+* select a single bacteria, and move it to an adjacent location, leaving behind vacant space
 * if the adjacent location is soil, the bacteria reproduces with a probability $r$ for each vacant space around it
 * if the adjacent location is vacant space, the bacteria dies with a probability $d$
 * vacant spaces are randomly filled with a probability $s$